OneDrive guide for enterprises

 Files in on-premises OneDrive or MySites libraries

-If users' existing files are in on-premises SharePoint, OneDrive, or MySites, you can use the SharePoint Migration Tool to migrate the files to Office 365.
+If users' existing files are in on-premises SharePoint, OneDrive, or MySites, you can use the SharePoint Migration Tool to migrate the files to Microsoft 365.
+For info, see Overview of the SharePoint Migration Tool (SPMT).

-The SharePoint Migration Tool can be used by your IT department to migrate files on their behalf.
+The SharePoint Migration Tool can be used by your IT department to migrate files for users.
 This is the recommended method of migration for files in an on-premises SharePoint farm.

-If user files are located in Windows known folders such as their desktop, Documents, or Pictures, you can use Known Folder Move.
-Known Folder Move enables users to select known folders to automatically synchronize to OneDrive.
-You can add this feature during the initial setup of OneDrive or after it has been configured.
-This capability provides a simple migration option for users looking to add known folders to their existing list of synchronized folders.
+If user files are located in Windows known folders such as their Desktop, Documents, or Pictures folders, you can use Known Folder Move to move and redirect these locations.
+You can enable this feature during the initial rollout of OneDrive or sometime later.
+For more info, see Redirect and move Windows known folders to OneDrive.

 Files in other local disk folders

-If users have their additional work files in various locations on their computers, it's often easiest for them to manually move the files to OneDrive.
-After you deploy the OneDrive sync client to your users' computers, you can instruct them to move their work files to the OneDrive folder on their computer.
+If users have other work files in various locations on their computers, it's often easiest for them to manually move the files to OneDrive.
+After you deploy the OneDrive sync app to your users' computers, you can instruct them to move their work files to the OneDrive folder on their computer.

 Migrating with FastTrack

 FastTrack is a Microsoft benefit that is included in your subscription.
 FastTrack provides you with a set of best practices, tools, resources, and experts committed to making your experience with the Microsoft Cloud a great one!
 Guidance around OneDrive onboarding, migration, and adoption are included in the benefit offering.
-This guidance includes: help to discover what’s possible, creating a plan for success, and onboarding new users, providing guidance on migrating content from file share, Box, or Google Drive source environments, and introducing capabilities at a flexible pace, your pace!
-FastTrack guidance provides enablement of both OneDrive for Business and getting the source environment ready for your transition.
+This guidance includes: help to discover what's possible, creating a plan for success, and onboarding new users, providing guidance on migrating content from file share, Box, or Google Drive source environments, and introducing capabilities at a flexible pace, your pace!
+FastTrack guidance provides enablement of both OneDrive and getting the source environment ready for your transition.
 In addition, the FastTrack data migration benefit will also perform specific data migration activities on behalf of you, the customer, for those with 500 or more licenses.
-See more details in the provided FastTrack Center Benefit Overview.
+For more details, see FastTrack Center Benefit Overview.
 Interested in getting started?
 Visit FastTrack.Microsoft.Com, review resources, and submit a Request for Assistance.

-Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync clients and the iOS and Android mobile apps.
+Even though you can upload, download, and interact with your OneDrive files from a web browser, the ideal OneDrive experience comes from the Windows and Mac sync apps and the iOS and Android mobile apps.
 OneDrive is available for most operating systems and browsers and requires minimal hardware.
-For a full list of client and app requirements for using OneDrive, see OneDrive system requirements.
+For a full list of app requirements for using OneDrive, see OneDrive system requirements.

-If you already have the OneDrive client installed on Windows devices, start by determining the version or versions of OneDrive in your environment.
-Depending on your findings, you may need to change your deployment process to accommodate the current version (for example, run takeover commands in PowerShell to ensure that data sync responsibilities transition to the new client).
-To determine which version of OneDrive you’re currently using, see Which version of OneDrive am I using?
+If you already have the OneDrive sync app installed on Windows devices, start by determining the version or versions of OneDrive in your environment.
+Depending on your findings, you may need to change your deployment process to accommodate the current version (for example, run takeover commands in PowerShell to ensure that data sync responsibilities transition to the new sync app).
+To determine which version of OneDrive you're using, see Which version of OneDrive am I using?

-For details about the update process for the OneDrive sync client, see The OneDrive sync client update process.
+For details about the update process for the OneDrive sync app, see The OneDrive sync app update process.

-To find out about new features available in current OneDrive updates as well as the current and historical version numbers, see New OneDrive sync client release notes.
+To find out about new features available in current OneDrive updates as well as the current and historical version numbers, see New OneDrive sync app release notes.

-- Which ring do you want to use for updates to the OneDrive sync client?
+- Which ring do you want to use for updates to the OneDrive sync app?

-After you have planned your rollout, configure any settings you need before you begin deploying apps to your users:
+After you have planned your rollout, configure any settings you need before you begin deploying apps to your users.
+For info about the "ideal state" configuration of the sync app, see Recommended sync app configuration.

 Specify settings for sharing links and control external sharing: Manage sharing

-To manage the sync client deployment centrally, prevent users from installing the sync client when they go to their OneDrive in a web browser: Prevent installation
+To manage the sync app deployment centrally, prevent users from installing the sync app when they go to their OneDrive in a web browser: Prevent installation

 To make sure that users sync OneDrive files only on managed computers, configure OneDrive to sync only on PCs that are joined to specific domains: Allow syncing only on specific domains